Skip to main content

 DomainFeatures

-codestral.mistral.ai- Monthly subscription based, free until 1st of August
+codestral.mistral.ai- Monthly subscription based, currently free to use

 - Requires a new key for which a phone number is needed